 3. Changes in routines and habits during the summer

-There may be an increase in alcohol consumption at BBQs and summer parties, or in caffeinated beverages such as iced tea and coffee or sodas, which can be dehydrating (both alcohol and caffeine are gut irritants and can trigger gut symptoms).
+There may be also an increase in alcohol consumption at BBQs and summer parties, or in caffeinated beverages such as iced tea and coffee or sodas, which can be dehydrating.
+Both alcohol and caffeine are gut irritants and can trigger gut symptoms.
 And we may be drinking more carbonated beverages – I know, they are refreshing, but also make you ingest air and can trigger bloating.

 4. Change in sleeping habits

-Heat can impact how much and how well we sleep, and poor sleep is linked to increased gut symptoms.
+Heat can indirectly impact IBS because it can influence how much and how well we sleep.
+And we know that poor sleep is linked to increased gut symptoms.

-What are some ways to mitigate the effect of heat on IBS?
-Here are a few ideas:
+Ways to mitigate the effect of heat on IBS

-- Help your body cool itself by drinking more water, and cooling your skin by running cold water on your wrists and using a cold towel around the neck.
-Use fans or air conditioning indoors, and wear loose, breathable clothing.
+- Help your body cool itself.
+Start with drinking more water.
+But also cool your skin by running cold water on your wrists or using a cold towel around the neck.
+In addition, use fans or air conditioning indoors, and wear loose, breathable clothing.

 - Drink regularly during the day, ideally before you get too thirsty and feel the need to chug water (which can lead to bloating by ingesting more air).
 Flavor your water with fruit and herbs like cucumber and mint or strawberry and basil.
 Or try my Ginger-Turmeric Tea (recipe below).
 Whether you enjoy it hot or cold, ginger can help calm an upset tummy.
 Try to limit carbonated beverages, caffeine, and alcohol.